appcues/appcues-react-native-module/README.md

    # OR
    yarn add appcues-react-native
    ```
+2. **[⚠️ BETA ONLY]** Add the pod to your ios projects Podfile
+    ```rb
+    # needs to be explicitly included here until 1.0.0 is released to be able to find the prerelease versions.
+    pod 'Appcues', '1.0.0-beta.2'
+    ```
-2. Under your application's `ios` folder, run
+3. Under your application's `ios` folder, run
    ```sh
    pod install
    ```

-Note: You do not need to manually update your Podfile to add Appcues.

 ### One Time Setup